Missionary Society of St. Paul of Nigeria: History

-In 1986, the members of the Society were sent on foreign missions for the first time to Cameroon, Liberia and the United States of America.
-Since then, in addition to these countries and Nigeria, members of the Society now work in Botswana, the Gambia, Malawi, Chad, South Africa, South Sudan, Kenya, Central Africa Republic, the Bahamas, Canada, the United Kingdom, Ireland, Italy, Sweden, and Grenada.
+In 1986, members of the Society were sent on foreign missions for the first time to Cameroon, Liberia and the United States of America.
+Since then, in addition to these countries and Nigeria, members of the Society work in Botswana, the Gambia, Malawi, Chad, South Africa, South Sudan, Kenya, Central Africa Republic, the Bahamas, Canada, the United Kingdom, Ireland, Italy, Sweden, and Grenada.

 On March 17, 1994, the Congregation of the Propagation of the Faith gave approval for the canonical erection of the Society as a Society of Apostolic Life of Diocesan Right.
-The erection was officially done and approval of the Constitutions given by the Ordinary of the Society, Most Rev John Onaiyekan, on April 16, 1995.
-Within the same year, the first General Chapter of the Society witnessed the election of Very Rev Fr Felix Elosi, MSP as its first Superior General.
+The erection was officially done and approval of the Constitutions given by the Ordinary of the Society, John Onaiyekan, on April 16, 1995.
+Within the same year, the first General Chapter of the Society witnessed the election of Felix Elosi, MSP as its first Superior General.
 The Society has held four other successful General Chapters in 2001, 2007, 2013 and 2019 and an extraordinary Chapter in 2008.
-These General Chapters produced Very Rev Fr Hyacinth Egbebo, MSP, Very Rev Fr Anselm Umoren, MSP, Very Rev Fr Victor Onwukeme, MSP, and Very Rev Fr Callistus Isara, MSP, as Superiors General respectively.
-Three members of the Society are now bishops in Nigeria: Most Rev Anthony Adaji, MSP of Idah Diocese (2007), Most Rev Hyacinth Egbebo, MSP of Bomadi Diocese (2008) and Most Rev Anselm Umoren, MSP Auxiliary Bishop of Abuja Archdiocese (2012).
+These General Chapters produced Hyacinth Egbebo, MSP, Anselm Umoren, MSP, Victor Onwukeme, MSP, and Callistus Isara, MSP, as Superiors General.
+Three members of the Society are now bishops in Nigeria: Anthony Adaji, MSP of Idah Diocese (2007), Hyacinth Egbebo, MSP of Bomadi Diocese (2008) and Anselm Umoren, MSP Auxiliary Bishop of Abuja Archdiocese (2012).

-As at 2021, the Society has recorded the ordination of 320 priests, 2 deacons and 1 incardination.
-The Society which began as an act of faith and trust in God has continued to be touched by providence, and it has grown into a large missionary family as the first Missionary Institute of Apostolic life in Africa.
-It has continued to meet the needs of the Church in Africa and the universal Church.
-Although she is young and vibrant, she is growing from strength to strength.
+As at 2021, the Society had recorded the ordination of 320 priests, 2 deacons and 1 incardinations.
+The Society grew into the first Missionary Institute of Apostolic life in Africa.